-Technically, there is no such thing in Georgia as a legal separation.
+Technically, Georgia does not recognize a legal separation.
 However, you can file for what is called a separate maintenance action, defined as a judicial determination to separate spouses and provide support without a judicial termination (divorce) of the marriage.

 With a separate maintenance order:

 - The court makes the same decisions about child support, child custody, and alimony as in a divorce.

-- You and your spouse are legally separated but not divorced.
+- You and your spouse are legally separated but each spouse remains legally married.

 - You and your spouse are still technically married but not responsible for one another.

-- Jurisdictional Limitations – For instance, if you have not been a resident of the state of Georgia for 6 months then you cannot file a divorce action but may still need court intervention to provide support.
+- Jurisdictional Limitations – For instance, if you have not been a resident of the state of Georgia for 6 months (minimum residency requirement) then you cannot file a divorce action, but you may still need court intervention to provide support.

 - Personal choice – You may not be ready for a divorce but need financial support or would like to retain benefits such as being on your spouse’s health insurance especially if you have serious medical conditions.

 - Religious reasons – Your religious beliefs may prevent you from requesting a divorce yet you are in need of financial support or a judicial determination of custody and visitation issues.